Alipsa/gade/cookbook.md

         table = Table.read().db(rs)
     }
 }
-// do something with table
+// do something with the table
 ```

 Since querying a relational database is such a frequent task, the io object that is inserted into the